cpittet/ada-teamphilippe/index.md

 <img src="figures/pie_continent.png"/>
 <img src="figures/pie_sex.png"/>
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/bar_plot_proportion.html"></iframe>
+From the above information and plots, we can see that our clustering works pretty well and the clusters are almost all interpretable.
+To go a bit further, we will now analyse each cluster separately.
+- cluster 0 :
+Mainly composed of women, this cluster corresponds to the television professions, more specifically artists, and gathers ~60% of the total number of women.
+- cluster 1 :
+Here, we can see that most of our cluster is composed of sportive men from America.
+- cluster 2 :
+This cluster is mostly composed of male footballer and footballmanager from United Kingdom and gathers ~35% of the total number of Europeans.
+- cluster 3 :
+Here, we have actors and lot of movie professions from America.
+- cluster 4 :
+This cluster is mainly composed of male politician and artist from United Kingdom and gathers ~20% of the total number of Europeans.
+- cluster 5 :
+This cluster consists mostly of male journalist from America.
+- cluster 6 :
+Here, we have the second cluster of women which gathers ~35% of the total number of women.
+We can also see that the professions in this cluster are politicians and artists.
+- cluster 7 & 8 :
+Unfortunately, these two clusters are really similar and are composed of politician men from America.
+The most interesting points in this clustering analysis is that the women are extremely well separated from the men (see cluzster 0 and 6).
+Also, we can see that our dataset is really biased toward actors (or movie professions), politicians and athletes while the other professions are under-represented.

 As before, we continue by seeing if there is a cluster which contain more quotes than others.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/prop_clusters.html"></iframe>